-Guidance for the specific application of weighting is provided in the Local Jobs First Agency Guidelines.
+Guidance for the specific application of weightings is provided in the Local Jobs First Agency Guidelines.

-10Local Industry Development Plan requirements
+10 Local Industry Development Plan Requirements

-All tenders, proposals or other submissions for a Local Jobs First project must submit an Local Industry Development Plan (LIDP) to the ICN noting this will be available to the procuring agency and DEDJTR.
+All tenders, proposals or other submissions for a Local Jobs First project must submit a Local Industry Development Plan (LIDP) to the ICN noting this will be available to the delivery agency and DJPR.

-The LIDP must comply with the Local Jobs First guidelines, including:
+The LIDP must comply with the Local Jobs First Guidelines, including:

-- specifying how the requirements of the Local Jobs First Policy will be met - making clear local content and job commitments - agreeing to monitoring and reporting requirements.
+- specifying how the requirements of the Policy will be met - making clear industry development and job outcome commitments, including regional development opportunities - agreeing to monitoring and reporting requirements.